-19. A motion to amend these rules shall lie upon the table at least until the next Faculty meeting after its introduction, and final action shall not be taken unless the subject has been announced in the call for the meeting.
+A motion to amend these rules shall lie upon the table at least until the next Faculty meeting after its introduction, and final action shall not be taken unless the subject has been announced in the call for the meeting.
 For affirmative action on any amendment, an affirmative vote of three-fifths of the Faculty members present, but not less than thirty affirmative votes, shall be required.

-REGULATIONS OF THE FACULTY

-Revised to September, 1964

-CALENDAR

-The academic year shall begin on the Monday prior to the last Monday in September and shall be divided into two terms of approximately ninety working days each, with a period of two weeks between the terms for first-term examinations.
+2.10 Calendar 2.11 The academic year shall begin on the Monday prior to the last Monday in September and shall be divided into two terms of approximately ninety working days each, with a period of three weeks between the terms set aside for first-term examinations.
 The first day of each term shall be used for approval of registration.
-Graduation exercises shall be held in June on the Friday two weeks after the last exercises of the spring term.

-The exercises of the Institute shall be suspended and the laboratories and drawing rooms closed to students on legal holidays and during the following vacation periods: Christmas - from the Saturday before Christmas to the Sunday after New Year's Day, inclusive, except when Christmas falls on Sunday or Monday when the period shall be from the Thursday before Christmas to the Tuesday after New Year's Day, inclusive; Spring - the week following the seventh week of the second term.

-Exercises shall, in general, be held between 9 a.m. and 5 p.m., and 9 a.m. to 1 p.m. on Saturday.

-All exercises shall begin five minutes after and end five minutes before the hour.
+Graduation exercises shall be held in June on the Friday three weeks after the last exercises of the spring term.
+The exercises of the Institute shall be suspended on legal holidays and during the following vacation periods: Christmas - from the Saturday before Christmas to the Sunday after New Year's Day, inclusive, except when Christmas falls on Sunday or Monday when the period shall be from the Thursday before Christmas to the Tuesday after New Year's Day, inclusive; Spring - the week following the seventh week of the second term.
+Exercises shall, in general, be held between 9 a.m. and 5 p.m.
+Monday through Friday, and 9 a.m. to 1 p.m. on Saturday.
+Exercises shall begin five minutes after and end five minutes before the hour.
+2.11.1 It is the intent of the Faculty that for undergraduate subjects there shall be no required academic exercises between 5 p.m. and 7 p.m.
+Monday through Friday and between 1 p.m.
+Saturday and 8 a.m.
+Monday, except during stated examination periods.
+Exceptions may be made with the concurrence of the Committee on Academic Performance.
+2.20 Requirements for Admission 2.21 To be admitted to the first-year class, the applicant must be of good character and must satisfactorily pass examinations or be certified, under regulations approved by the Faculty, in Algebra, Plane Geometry, Trigonometry, Physics, Chemistry, and English.

-REQUIREMENTS FOR ADMISSION

-To be admitted to the first-year class, the applicant must be of good character and must satisfactorily pass examinations or be certified under regulations approved by the Faculty, in Algebra, Plane Geometry, Trigonometry, Physics, Chemistry, and English.
 He must also present satisfactory certificates for elective subjects as prescribed by the Faculty.
-Additional tests may be prescribed by the Committee on Admissions.
+Additional tests may be prescribed by the Committee on Undergraduate Admissions and Student Aid.